-Tucked snugly at the end of a scenic box canyon, Telluride offers some of the most spectacular scenery in the American West, encircled by the jagged, 14,000-foot peaks of the San Juan Mountains.
-On the same streets where Butch Cassidy robbed his first bank, where the Utes once hunted, and miners spent their downtime in rowdy saloons, you'll now find a world-class mountain town.
-Stroll down Main Street—crowded with upscale boutiques, gourmet bakeries, and lively brewpubs—and enjoy nearly 360-degree mountain views.
-Perfect for travelers who want a more laid-back experience than Aspen and a more intimate scene than Vail, Telluride is a secluded and welcoming enclave for outdoor enthusiasts.
+Tucked snugly at the end of a scenic box canyon and encircled by the jagged peaks of the San Juan Mountains, Telluride offers some of the most spectacular views in the American West.
+On the same streets where Butch Cassidy robbed his first bank, the Utes once hunted, and miners spent their downtime in rowdy saloons, you'll now find a world-class mountain town.
+Stroll down Main Street—with upscale boutiques, gourmet bakeries, and lively brewpubs—and enjoy nearly 360-degree mountain views.
+Perfect for those who want a more laid-back experience than Aspen and more intimate scene than Vail, Telluride is a secluded and welcoming enclave for outdoor enthusiasts.

 Soak in the healing waters of the eight pools and ponds at Orvis Hot Springs in nearby Ridgway.
 These soaking areas are filled with all-natural water that isn’t heated nor treated in any way.

-This three-mile hike departs from town and loops through aspen forests and open meadows, affording incredible views of the box canyon and an aerial view of Telluride down below.
+This 3-mile hike departs from town and loops through aspen forests and open meadows, affording incredible views of the box canyon and an aerial view of Telluride down below.

-Telluride is a world-class destination no matter when you visit.
-With heavy snowfall (about 300 inches per year), the town is a mecca for skiers and snowboarders.
-In summer, temperatures in the 60s and low 70s are ideal for hiking, biking, fly fishing, and kayaking.
+With heavy snowfall (about 300 inches per year), Telluride is a mecca for skiers and snowboarders.
+In summer, temperatures in the 60s and low 70s are ideal for hiking, biking, fly-fishing, and kayaking.
 Telluride is relatively dry, with more frequent afternoon thunderstorms in July and August.